maphdev/M1_Software_Architecture/README.md

 # Software Architecture

-Software Engineering course "Software Architecture" from my first year of Master at the University of Bordeaux, France.
+Software Engineering course "Software Architecture" from my first year of Master's at the University of Bordeaux, France.

 ## Course